 Wells Fargo: Wells Fargo offers various options if you are having trouble making payments – a loan modification program, which temporarily or permanently lowers payments, short-term payment relief for two months, or a forbearance.
 Call 1-800-658-3567 for more information.

 Tax-Free Employer Student Loan Repayment Assistance

-Another small provision of the CARES Act was to allow up to $5,250 in employer student loan repayment assistance to be tax-free in 2020.
+Another small provision of the CARES Act was to allow up to $5,250 in employer student loan repayment assistance to be tax-free through 2025.